Nick Bosa

-Nicholas John Bosa (/'boʊsə/; born October 23, 1997) is an American football defensive end for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Ohio State and was selected second overall by the 49ers in the 2019 NFL Draft.
-Bosa was named NFL Defensive Rookie of the Year by having nine sacks in the regular season and helping his team reach Super Bowl LIV.
-In 2022 he won the NFL Defensive Player of the Year award.
-He is the son of former NFL defensive end John Bosa and younger brother of Joey, currently a linebacker for the Los Angeles Chargers.
+Nicholas John Bosa (/'boʊsə/; born October 23, 1997) is an American professional football defensive end for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected second overall by the 49ers in the 2019 NFL draft.
+Bosa was named NFL Defensive Rookie of the Year and helped his team reach Super Bowl LIV.
+In 2022, he won the NFL Defensive Player of the Year award.
+He is the son of former NFL defensive end John Bosa and younger brother of current NFL defensive end Joey Bosa.

-Early years
+Early life

-Bosa attended St. Thomas Aquinas in Fort Lauderdale, Florida where he was a four-year starter and a multi-year first-team all-state player.
+Bosa attended St. Thomas Aquinas in Fort Lauderdale, Florida, where he was a four-year starter and a multi-year first-team all-state player.
 He was a five-star recruit and was ranked among the best players in his class.
 He committed to Ohio State University to play college football.

 College career

 Bosa played in all 13 games as a true freshman at Ohio State in 2016, recording 29 tackles, seven of which were for a loss, and five sacks.
+His season would come to a close in a loss to Clemson in the College Football Playoff.

 In his sophomore year, he became the starting defensive end for the Buckeyes in seven games.
-Bosa was named a unanimous First-team All-Big Ten and the Smith-Brown Big Ten Defensive Lineman of the Year for his 32 total tackles (14.5 for a loss) and a team leading seven sacks.
+Bosa was named a unanimous first-team All-Big Ten Conference and the Smith-Brown Big Ten Defensive Lineman of the Year for his 32 total tackles (14.5 for a loss) and a team leading seven sacks.
 Additionally, he had two pass breakups, eight quarterback hurries and a blocked kick.

-On September 20, 2018, it was reported that Bosa underwent core muscle surgery, ruling him out indefinitely.
+On September 1, 2018, against Oregon State, Bosa had two sacks and a one-yard fumble recovery for a touchdown in the 77–31 win.
+On September 20, it was reported that Bosa underwent core muscle surgery, ruling him out indefinitely.
 On October 16, Bosa announced that he was withdrawing from Ohio State for the rest of the season.
-After the season, Bosa decided to forgo his senior year and enter the 2019 NFL Draft.
+After the season, Bosa decided to forgo his senior year and enter the 2019 NFL draft.

-College statistics

 Professional career

+Pre-draft

 Coming out of Ohio State, Bosa was projected to be the first overall pick in the draft by a majority of analysts and scouts.
 Bosa received an invitation to the NFL Scouting Combine as one of the top prospects at the draft.
 He completed all of the required combine drills and positional drills except for the 10 yard and 20 yard split.
 Bosa met and interviewed with 8 NFL teams at the combine, including the Arizona Cardinals, San Francisco 49ers, New York Jets, New York Giants, and Tampa Bay Buccaneers.
-A week before the draft, Bosa was criticized by some due to his political beliefs and controversial tweets, such as calling Colin Kaepernick a "clown", expressing support for US president Donald Trump, and "liking" a post on Instagram that included racial and homophobic slurs as hashtags.
+A week before the draft, Bosa was criticized by some due to his political beliefs and controversial tweets, such as calling Colin Kaepernick a "clown", expressing support for U.S. president Donald Trump, and "liking" a post on Instagram that included racial and homophobic slurs as hashtags.